TableFlipStudio/Dont-Get-Expelled/README.md

 ## Main objective

-Your main task in this game is to survive several days in Batory without ending up expelled for crimes against humanity (in demo version there is only one day).
+Your main task in this game is to survive several days in Batory without ending up expelled for crimes against humanity (in this beta version there is only one day).
 There will be many opportunities to do something bad: doing so will make you closer to being expelled!

 # Some mechanics :wrench: